FAQs About Laura

 Who is your favorite character?

 Oh dear, I hate this question.
 They all become like children, you know.
 I love them all for different reasons and in different ways.
 In Under a War-torn Sky, I’d like to have the courage and sophistication (and the wardrobe!) of Madame Gaulloise, I marvel at Henry’s tenacity and ability to care about others and little Pierre’s compassion, his hope.
 In A Troubled Peace, Claudette delights me with her fiery idealism and personality.
 (I swear she wrote herself!)
 In Annie, Between the States, I admire the spunk of Annie, her ability to form her own opinions despite enormous pressures to conform to the status quo, and I’m slightly in love with Thomas.
 In Flying South, I love how Alice insists on trying to figure out people; Edna represents the strength and dignity of those in the Civil Rights movement.
 In Give Me Liberty, Basil makes me laugh, Moses makes me cry, and Nathaniel reminds me of how much bravery it takes to grow up.
 I am very proud of him at the end of the book.
+I now have a particular fondness for Wesley and Charles of Across a War-tossed Sea, and a great admiration for their typically British pluck, resiliency, and droll sense of humor.

 I honestly can’t pick one favorite.